huggingface/blog/bamba.md

 ## TL;DR

 We introduce **Bamba-9B**, an inference-efficient Hybrid Mamba2 model trained by IBM, Princeton, CMU, and UIUC on **completely open data**.
-At inference time, the model demonstrates 2.5x throughput improvement and 2x latency compared to standard transformers in vLLM.
-To foster community experimentation, we enabled the model in `transformers`, `vLLM`, `TRL`, and `llama.cpp`.
-We also release tuning, training, and extended pretraining recipes with a stateful data loader and invite the community to further improve this model and tackle the KV-cache bottleneck!
+At inference time, the model demonstrates 2.5x throughput improvement and 2x latency speedup compared to standard transformers in vLLM.
+To foster community experimentation, the model is immediately available to use in `transformers`, `vLLM`, `TRL`, and `llama.cpp`.
+We also release tuning, training, and extended pretraining recipes with a stateful data loader, and invite the community to further improve this model.
+Let's overcome the KV-cache bottleneck together!

 ## Artifacts :package: